asapharris/PWA-Text-Editor/README.md

 # asapharris's project

 ## Description
-Your task is to build a text editor that runs in the browser.
-The app will be a single-page application that meets the PWA criteria.
-Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline
+A text editor that runs in the browser.
+The app is a single-page application that meets the PWA criteria.
+Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application also functions offline.

   ## Table of Contents